viters/docs/reference/json-query.md

 While some database vendors support
-[JSONPath spec](https://www.ietf.org/archive/id/draft-goessner-dispatch-jsonpath-00.html) in various degrees not all of them support the full specification which goes far beyond what can be reliably implemented across all supported vendors.
+[JSONPath spec](https://www.ietf.org/archive/id/draft-goessner-dispatch-jsonpath-00.html) in various degrees not all of they support the full specification which goes far beyond what can be reliably implemented across all supported vendors.

 We support the following features of JSONPath: